taikoxyz/taiko-mono/packages/protocol/contracts/SOLIDITY_STYLE_GUIDE.md

 This document is a work in progress.

+## Scope

+All solidity files shall follow the style guide in this document except files in:

+- automata-attestation/
+- thirdparty/

 ## Naming Conventions

 - All function parameters start with a leading underscore (`_`);